 Category Archives: Health care

-This blog only deals with repeal because there is no replacement bill on which to report.
+This blog only deals with repeal while the House has approved a replacement bill, the U.S. Senate has not.
 We will cover that as thoroughly as possible when it happens.

 If ACA is repealed everyone will feel it, even the very wealthy.
 The difference is they can afford to self-insure– maybe.
 Today the cost of some procedures and care is so high that it might even hurt the mega rich to have to pay out-of-pocket.
 10 years ago I had a heart transplant.
 According to the National Transplant Foundation, the average cost today for the same procedure would be $1.2 million.
 That price includes first-year medications and care.
 You can review other costs here. (http://www.transplants.org/faq/how-much-does-transplant-cost).
 A heart/lung transplant would cost $2.3 million.
 That would make even a wealthy person sit up and take notice.
 (If you would like to examine the effect of ACA on health care costs Gary Cameron of the Reuters news service.wrote this for Time.http://time.com/money/4503325/obama-health-care-costs-obamacare/ )

-The Trump administration is also talking about “Tweaking” Medicare and Medicaid.
-It remains to be seen what that means for Transplant Patients, but this congress is in a cutting mood, so it is unlikely their “Tweaking” will result in anything beneficial to us.
+The Trump administration is also talking about cuts to both Medicare and Medicaid.
+It remains to be seen what that means but this congress is in a cutting mood, so it is unlikely that their actions will result in anything beneficial to many with chronic illnesses.
 You can also expect that if there was ever any hope of extending coverage for anti-rejection drugs past 36 months for Kidney transplant patients it ended with Trump’s Inauguration.

 Ever since the Affordable Care Act (ACA) passed in 2010, Republicans have vowed to repeal it.
 They have made many claims about what a “Disaster” it is, but offer little in the way of evidence other than point to increased premiums.
 Premiums, though, were out of control long before there was an ACA and many experts say that if anything the sweeping health care bill slowed their increase.
-If Republicans are successful in repealing the act, and there’s little reason to believe they won’t be, you will be affected in many ways, now and in the future.
+If Republicans are successful in repealing the act you will be affected in many ways, now and in the future.
 I’d like to keep this blog relatively short so I will only address four issues here, but they are big ones.

 - Pre-existing conditions